bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/005-git-configuration.md

 # Git Configuration

-The first time you setup Git on your machine, you would need to do some initial configuration.
+The first time you set up Git on your machine, you would need to do some initial configuration.

 There are a few main things that you would need to configure: